Mihir-D/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.

+I have implemented following steps from Exercise 1:

 1. Convert ROS message to PCL

-2. Implement outlier filter to remove noise in camera image
+2. Implement outlier filter to remove noise in camera image:

+As the image obtained from camera has a lot of noise (see the camera image published on topic name???), I implemented the outlier removal filter to remove noise.
+To determine number of neighboring points to be analyzed, I tried different values in range 10-100 and found 30 to be suitably working.
+I had to reduce the threshold scale factor (i.e. standard deviation) to 0.01 as the noise was quite dominant.

-3. Perform Voxel Downgrid sampling to eliminate redundant computations
+3. Perform Voxel Downgrid sampling to eliminate redundant computations:

+I initially started with a Leaf size of 0.01.
+It would work well for the `test1.world`, but misidentified one or more objects in the other two test worlds and also couldn't identify one object in `test3.world`.
+I then reduced the leaf size till 0.003, at which all objects in all test scenes were recognized correctly.

+Image??

-4. Implement passthrough filter in Z direction to focus only on the table and object scene.
+4. Implement passthrough filter in Z direction to focus only on the table and object scene

+I implemented this filter such that the output of the filter contained only the table and objects on the table.
+(It eliminates everything else e.g. floor etc. which lies outside of the band of passthrough filter).

 5. Impement passthrough filter in X direction to remove edge of the table.

-Without this filter, table edge will appear even after RANSAC plain segmentation is performed.
+This filter removes the edge of the table which otherwise would appear along with objects when RANSAC plane segementation is performed for table plane. (note: similar results can also be obtained by finding an optimum lower limit for filtering performed in step 4.)

 6. RANSAC plane segmentation is performed.

+I performed RANSAC plane segmentation to separate table from the objects.

 7. The inliers (table) and the outliers (objects) are extracted from RANSAC plane segmentation.

+The inliers of the RANSAC filtering output are the table points whereas the outliers are all objects points, as the object planes are not parallel to table plane.
+Thus table cloud and objects point cloud are extracted.

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

 8. Euclidean clustering is performed to detect separate object clusters.

+I found the appropriate range for cluster size for Euclidean clustering.
+For cluster size less than 5000, some large objects were getting ommitted in the filtering.
+Hence the upper limit is 5000.
+Also, lower limit if increased from 100 would eliminated the small objects after filtering.

 9. Using cluster-masking, each cloud containing unique color is created.
 This helps to visualize the distincly identified objects in Euclidean clustering.

+image???

 10. Point cloud with noise removed, Objects' point cloud, Table point cloud and Detected objects' cloud are converted to ROS message type and published on respective ROS topics.